Redistricting Chaos

 District 4, represented by Democrat Floyd Prozanzki, will shrink and move north to represent east Eugene and Springfield, down to just north of Cottage Grove.

-Rep. Julie Fahey, who represents west Eugene and Junction City, gave a detailed explanation on the House Floor of why she supported the map, noting that Junction City and Santa Clara would no longer be split between different districts.
+Rep. Julie Fahey, who represents west Eugene and Junction City, gave a detailed explanation on the House Floor of why she supported the map, noting that River Road and Santa Clara would no longer be split between different districts.
 “The upshot is — in my neck of the woods, these maps represent a much more rational way to draw the lines than the current districts or than any of the initial committee proposals,” Fahey said.
 “They keep more communities of interest whole and they were responsive to the significant amount of public input the Legislature received.”

 However, Rep. Marty Wilde said he opposed the new lines, saying in a recent interview with Eugene Weekly that not only does his district split neighborhoods, but alleging that pushing back on the maps led to the Senate proposing a gerrymandered map that would make it impossible for him to win reelection.
 Wilde is unable to comment further or fight the redistricting due to military obligations that prevent him from engaging in certain political acts.

-Note: This story has been updated to reflect it is River Road, not Junction City that had been split between two districts.